ctrueden/monoqueue/README.md

 overload of the divide (`/`) operator for digging into nested data structures easily.

-To figure out your rules, first set up your [sources](#sources), then run `mq up`, then browse your monoqueue data in `~/.local/share/monoqueue.data` while studying the rules above for inspiration.
-You can figure it out, I believe in you! <3
+To figure out your rules, first set up your [sources](#sources), then run `mq up`, then browse your monoqueue data in `~/.local/share/monoqueue/items.json` while studying the rules above for inspiration.
+You can do it, I believe in you! <3

 ### Sources